 #4 Modena, the foodie town of Emilia-Romagna

 Situated between Bologna and Parma, Modena is a charming Italian town in the heart of Emilia Romagna.
-Despite its relatively small size, Modena certainly packs a lot in.
+Despite its relatively small size, Modena certainly packs a lot in and is easily one of the best towns in Tuscany.
 It’s the city of Slow Food meets Fast Cars.

 In terms of fast cars, Modena is home to auto giants Ferrari, Lamborghini, and Maserati.
 Modena is also home to Osteria Francescana, formerly the number one restaurant in the world.
 The Enzo Ferrari museum, which is only a few blocks from the train station, is a must-stop for any “gearhead.”

 For the foodie travellers out there, there are so many good things to eat in Modena.
 From Prosciutto di Modena to Parmigiana Reggiano to traditional balsamic vinegar, which is all locally made in Modena.
 You can even taste some of the best balsamic vinegar for yourself in Modena in a little shop on Piazza Giuseppe Mazzini.

 Otherwise, head to Mercato Albinelli, one of the most beautifully preserved markets in that part of Italy.
 In terms of dining, of the best places to eat in Modena is Hosteria Giusti, a small restaurant with only four tables, set in the back of a food shop.
 Eating here means you are in the know.

 For culture lovers, marvel at the Modena Cathedral or climb the tower to get a birds-eye view of the city from above.
 Modena is easily reached by train, being under an hour from Florence.
 As such, Modena is a great hidden gem alternative to busy and over-touristed Florence.

 This top foodie Italian place to visit was submitted by Amber from Food And Drink Destinations.
 Check out her blog for some of the best Modena food recommendations.